Raid-Alam/blog-site-template/README.md

 # Blog Site Template
-This is a free blog site template based on Bootstrap 4.
+This is a blog site template based on Bootstrap 4.

 It has a left sidebar and is customizable via CSS variables (custom properties)